datagovuk/dgu-vagrant-puppet/README.md

     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     The directory '/home/vagrant/.cache/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
 Please check the permissions and owner of that directory.
 If executing pip with sudo, you may want sudo's -H flag.
+    /home/co/ckan/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:90: InsecurePlatformWarning: A true SSLContext object is not available.
+This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
+For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.
+    InsecurePlatformWarning

 ## Puppet apply